eric-blankinshp/Final-Project/README.md

 - With the new features selected we were able to reach a variance of ~77%.

 ![image](https://user-images.githubusercontent.com/106006911/199365939-a1381b82-55ef-4996-bdfe-fff1131abcfb.png)

+We created an AWS instance titled "final-project" in RDS console.
+Next created a jupyter notebook file in which we imported our data as a csv.
+After making sure the data was clean, we then used sql alchemy to send the dataframe to our AWS instance in pgAdmin.

 ## Recommendation for future analysis